Mount Magnet

 Rock formations of Sandstone

-Sandstone (another little town in Goldfields we visited) derives its name from the dramatic contrast of natural rock formations, known as breakaways, with the rust stained sandstone landscape.
+Sandstone is a small historic town in the Goldfields region of Western Australia.
+It is located 660km north east of Perth.
+The town derives its name from the dramatic contrast of natural rock formations, with the rust stained sandstone landscape.

 The Old Brewery near Sandstone